ambienthex/covid-19-stats/README.md

 ![image](https://raw.githubusercontent.com/ambienthex/covid-19-stats/master/deaths.png)

 # Assumption
-On March 3rd, 2020 Steve Goodman, a professor of epidemiology at Stanford University said “The infectionnumbers are almost meaningles.
+On March 3rd, 2020 Steve Goodman, a professor of epidemiology at Stanford University said “The infectionn umbers are almost meaningles.
 There’s a huge reservoir of people who have mild cases, and would not likely seek testing, he says.
 The rate of increase in positive results reflect a mixed-up combination of increased testing rates and spread of the virus.".

-Was thinking maybe I could factor in the infection data for a better forecast, but it seems Dr. Fauci's estimate of 100,000 to 200,000 deaths was based on a linear regression of the death numbers.
+Was thinking maybe I could factor in the infection data for a better forecast, but it seems Dr. Fauci's estimate of 100,000 to 200,000 deaths appears to be based on a linear regression of the death numbers.
 Death seems to be the only absolute when forecasting if the infection data is almost meaningless.

 Source: https://www.bloomberg.com/opinion/articles/2020-03-28/confirmed-coronavirus-cases-is-an-almost-meaningless-metric